tristanl2027/CS.11.06-Lab-6.1/README.md

 Now, the above example does something different:

-* forward 5 adds 5 to Brooke’s horizontal position, a total of 5.
+* forward 5 adds 5 to Izzy’s horizontal position, a total of 5.
 Because her aim is 0, her depth does not change.

 * down 5 adds 5 to her aim, resulting in a value of 5.